 These rules were formed by Disney animators in the 1930s.
-Thanks to 12 principles of animation, the practice of animation creation has evolved from a timid child into real art.
+Thanks to the 12 principles of animation, the practice of animation creation has evolved from a timid child into real art.
 Technologies are changing and improving, the computer has confidently entered the production process of animated films, but these principles remain unchanged and serve as a guide for animators around the world.

 Was it Disney himself, creating animation principles?

-Despite those rules are commonly known as “Disney’s”, the guys, who really cooperated with the creation and formulating those guidelines were two coryphaei of Disney production studio – Frank Thomas and Olly Johnston.
+Despite those rules are commonly known as “Disney’s”, the guys, who really cooperated with the creation and formulating of those guidelines were two coryphaei of Disney production studio – Frank Thomas and Olly Johnston.
 They recovered the tips to make your process of animation making efficient and comfortable both for the master and the consumer.
-Both of them had had huge experience and had worked for Disney Studio quite for a lifetime, and the principles of animation were their vital clue for the apprentices in cartoon making and animation in its modern form included to their book.
+Both of them had had huge experience and had worked for Disney Studio quite for a lifetime, and the principles of animation were their vital clue for the apprentices in cartoon making and animation in its modern form included in their book.

 What are the principles of animation by Thomas & Johnston?